-As I am not a particularly great fan of self-congratulatory monologues – they are as tedious for me to write as they are for all of you poor souls to read – I am ever so slightly reticent about writing an “about me” page; after all, there will always be something that somebody disagrees with or takes the wrong way.
+As I am not a particularly great fan of self-congratulatory monologues – they are as tedious for me to write as they are for all of you poor souls to read – I am ever so slightly reticent about writing an “about the author” page; after all, there will always be something that somebody disagrees with or takes the wrong way.
 Instead I’ll choose to dish out the facts and let you do the interpretation bit.

-I am a professional front end web developer – as opposed to being one of those strange fellows who dabble around with back ends – and have worked in the web industry from sometime in 1998 when I decided that working in insurance was starting to mess with my head.
+I am a professional front end web developer and project manager – as opposed to being one of those strange fellows who dabble around with back ends – and have worked in the web industry from sometime in 1998 when I decided that working in insurance was starting to mess with my head.
 Having started by playing around with basic HTML and building a portfolio of small personal project sites I shoehorned my way into doing this stuff for real.
 Although I enjoy dabbling in the creative side of things, these days any innovative development on these project sites is simply a means to an end: the driving force has always been the content, and to a slightly lesser degree more boring things like usability and cross-browser compliancy.

 Given that the emphasis is on standards and gathering an audience interested in the content as opposed to sparkling bells and whistles, one could perhaps call this the “Sepp Herberger approach to web development”.
 Der Ball is rund und das Web ist breit, as the great man might well have said.